 Retainers are orthodontic appliances that an orthodontist prescribes that keep the teeth in their correct position.
-Orthodontic treatments such as invisible braces work by applying pressure on the teeth that cause their realignment in the gums and the jawbone.
+Orthodontic treatments such as invisible braces or Invisalign work by applying pressure on the teeth that cause their realignment in the gums and the jawbone.
 When you remove the aligners, the teeth may return to their original position as there is little resistance.
 It may negate all the gains made before the soft bone mass hardens.

 Types of Retainers

 Orthodontic retainers come in two basic types, fixed or removable retainers.
 Your orthodontist may recommend the best option for you after a brief consultation.